susgupta/3d_css_shape/README.md

 # Sushil G 3D CSS Shape Animation

 Sushil G 3D CSS Shape Animation is an example showcasing **CSS animation properties**.
+The shape is constructed using CSS properties from essentially **'div'** elements.
 No JavaScript is used.
 All the animation is **pure CSS**.

 ## Technologies Used